d4gv/EUvsVirus_ProjectClusters/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── ETHICS.md          <- ETHICS checklist for this project.
+    │
+    ├── environment.yml          <- Anaconda environment for reproducing the analysis environment, e.g.
+    │
     ├── data	<- Don't use this directory, as we have a DropBox folder for that.
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.